swaits/typst-collection/glossy/tests/format-term/test.typ

     short: "HTML",
     long: "Hypertext Markup Language",
     description: "A standard language for creating web pages",
-    group: "Web"),
+    group: "Web",
+  ),
   css: (
     short: "CSS",
     long: "Cascading Style Sheets",
     description: "A language used for describing the presentation of a document",
-    group: "Web"),
+    group: "Web",
+  ),
   tps: (
     short: "TPS",
     long: "test procedure specification",
-    description: "A document on how to run all the test procedures"),
+    description: "A document on how to run all the test procedures", ),
   concise: "Concise syntax!",
   shortonly: (
-    short: "shortonly!!!"),
+    short: "shortonly!!!",
+  ),
-  unused: "Unused term, which shouldn't print in the glossary."
+  unused: "Unused term, which shouldn't print in the glossary.", )
-)

 #set page(width: 6.5in, height: auto, margin: 1em)